 Assemble your AVEA ventilator's wheeled base using the instructions included in the package.
 The ventilator body is easily attached to the base by means of four thumbscrews.
-Reference Installation Instructions L2353 for detailed directions.
-See figure 2.1.
+Reference the AVEA Service Manual Installation Instructions for detailed directions (Figure 2-1).

-Figure 2.1 Basic and Comprehensive base attachment
+Figure 2-1: Basic and Comprehensive base attachment